Protecting Your Trees From De-Icing Salt

-- Avoid overusing de-icing salt.
-Many homeowners use de-icing salt incorrectly and over apply the product.
-It’s important to read the directions on the packaging.
-Road salt isn’t effective at extremely cold temperatures.
+- Avoid overuse.
+Many homeowners use overuse de-icing salt and apply it incorrectly.
+De-icing salt isn’t effective at extremely cold temperatures.
 Only use it when the temperature is around -15 C. If the temperature is colder than that, you’re applying more salt than you need.

 - Protect your trees.
 Wrap your trees in burlap or wood to protect the trunks from road splash.
 Apply a layer of mulch around the base of your trees to prevent seepage.

-- Shovel snow away from trees.
+- Prevent ice buildup, shovel your snow.
 After it snows, shovel your walkways and driveway as soon as possible to prevent ice buildup.
 Shovel snow away from your trees, lawn, hedges and flower beds.
 Flush areas that are prone to melt runoff with water whenever the temperature rises above 5 C.